 Tables 7- 11 reports the coefficient estimates of the factor models, as well as their respective t-statistics and p-values.
 The results indicate that none of the factor models could fully explain the performance of the two strategies.
-The intercept $a_i$ is statistically different from zero in all cases.
+In particular, a close to zero market loading indicates a market neutral exposure.
+The intercept a_i is statistically different from zero in all cases.
 We also observe that the only factors that are significant for the MAXSER returns are the FIN factor of the 3-factor model of Daniel, Hirshleifer, and Sun (2020), and the MGMT1 factor of the Stambaugh and Yuan(2017), four-factor model.
-On the other hand, there is no significant factor that explains the returns of the SS-SSD portfolios.
+On the other hand, there is no statistically significant factor that explains the returns of the SS-SSD portfolios.
 The results indicate that perhaps other factors drive the performance of the these portfolios.